MysticalMindset/College_book/README.md

 Welcome!
 This is my personal collection of college notes, covering everything I’ve studied so far.
 It includes organized, well-formatted notes from multiple years and courses, updated and improved over time.

+From Semester 1-4, Notes are a little not great.
+But continuation semester will improve.

 ## 🗂️ What's Inside

 - Notes organized by year and subject/module